Gay Puerto Vallarta - Useful Tourist Information

 Money and Money Exchange

-The Peso is the currency in Mexico.
-The bills come in 20, 50, 100, 200 and 500 peso notes and are quite colorful.
+The currency in Mexico is the peso.
+The bills come in 20, 50, 100, 200 and 500 peso notes and they are quite colorful, attractive and of different sizes.
 Coins are in denominations of 5, 10, 20 and 50 centavos and 1, 2, 5 and 10 pesos.
+100 centavos equals 1 peso.
 All items sold in Mexico are priced in pesos.
-The current exchange rate is around 10.0-10.5 pesos per dollar at the banks and fluctuates daily.
-Here is the Universal Currency Convertor
+The current international exchange rate is quite variable these days, around 13.0-13.5 pesos per dollar and fluctuates daily.
+Go here for the Universal Currency Converter and the current rate.
+For the very best exchange rate use your ATM card at any of the many conveniently located banks or ATMs in town and pay for your purchases with a credit card.

-For the best exchange rate, use your ATM card at the bank and pay for your purchases with a credit card.
-Banks have an exchange window, usually open Mon through Fri, 9am-1:30pm where you can buy pesos.
-Many of the Money Exchange or Casa de Cambio places on the streets of Puerto Vallarta offer slightly less for your dollar than the banks, but are open into the evening hours until 9-10pm and are very convenient.
-They accept cash and traveler's checks.
-The stores, bars and restaurants will often exchange money but at an even lower rate.
-Hotels give the worst rates.
-Be sure to count your pesos whenever changing money.
-Exchange rates are usually clearly posted, but if not, ask beforehand.
+Banks have an exchange window usually open Mon through Fri, 9am-1:30pm where you can buy pesos with dollars or traveler's checks.
+Many of the Money Exchange or Casa de Cambio places on the streets of Puerto Vallarta offer slightly less for your dollar than the banks but are open into the evening hours until 9-10pm and are quite convenient and widely used.
+They accept cash but apparently no longer or rarely accept traveler's checks.
+The stores, bars and restaurants will often exchange money but at a fairly lower rate, so I would advise against doing it that way.
+Hotels give the least favorable/worst exchange rates.
+Travel tips: Be sure to count your pesos whenever changing money.
+Exchange rates are usually clearly posted, but if they are not be certain to ask beforehand.

 Post Office